Vital-Fernandez/lime/examples/outputs/outputs1_measurements.rst

   the wavelengths are stored in individual columns with the headers: ``w1``, ``w2``, ``w3``, ``w4``, ``w5`` and ``w6``.

 * **profile_label** (``.profile_label``, ``str``): This attribute consists in a string with the line components separated by dashes (-).
-The individual components labels have the :math:`\textsc{LiMe}` line notation and they may also have a suffix for the kinematic component.
+The individual components labels have the :math:`\mathrm{LiMe}` line notation and they may also have a suffix for the kinematic component.
 In single lines, the default value for this attribute is ``None`` (string variable).
   As an example, two profile labels are included below: